zumbarq/file2knowledge/README.md

 >Before running the client for the first time, make sure to place the appropriate DLL (32-bit or 64-bit) in the executable's directory.
 The required files are available in the repository.

 >[!WARNING]
->To access reasoning visualization with O models, you must enable this feature in the Verification section of your [OpenAI account](https://platform.openai.com/settings/organization/general).
+>To access reasoning visualization with o-models, you must enable this feature in the Verification section of your [OpenAI account](https://platform.openai.com/settings/organization/general).
 The activation process takes only a few minutes.

 >[!NOTE]
 >To access the uploaded files and active vector stores, go to the [dashboard](https://platform.openai.com/logs) then navigating to the `Storage` section.